LiteObject/simple-google-chrome-extension/README.md

-### 5. Place an image file named "icon.png" (preferably 16x16 pixels) in the root folder.
+### 5. Create a simple icon file

+You can create a basic icon or download one.
+For this example, we've included a simple green icon with the letter "H".
+The icon should be 128x128 pixels and saved as `icon.png` in the root folder.

 ### 6. Open Google Chrome and navigate to [chrome://extensions](chrome://extensions/).